What is a torchdown roofing system?

 There are many choices and material types you can use on your flat roofing system in Seattle.
-Single ply membranes such as PVC, EPDM, TPO or torchdown are the most common low slope roofing materials.
+Single-ply membranes such as PVC, EPDM, TPO or torchdown (also known modified bitumen) are the most common low slope and flat roofing materials.
 Depending on your roofing systems design one of these membranes might be a better choice than the other.
 In this consumer education article I would like to shed some light on torchdown roofing systems.
-Chase NW has been installing torchdown as a Seattle roofing contractor for over a decade.
+Chase Construction North West has been installing torchdown as a Seattle roofing contractor for over a decade.

-Torchdown is a reberoid (rubberized) membrane that is modified with an APP weatherized asphalt for water proofing.
+Torchdown is a ruberoid (rubberized) membrane modified with an APP weatherized asphalt for waterproofing.
 The material is strong, very durable and has a non-woven polyester mat.
-Torchdown is light weight at less than 2 pounds per square foot.
+Torch down is light weight at less than 2 pounds per square foot.
 Torchdown membrane comes in smooth and granulated sheets.
 The granulated cap sheets come in many colors, some of which are energy star rated and qualify for the Federal tax credit.
 Torchdown can be used to re-roof (tear off the existing roof and install a new system) or recover (install a ply of torchdown over an existing roof).
 Applying the second ply of granulated cap sheet can give you a more aesthetic finish to your roof.
 The cool colors also reflect the suns solar rays keeping your structure cooler and saving you money on costly energy bills.

 Torchdown is considered a low slope or flat roofing system application.
 Low slope roofs are qualified by having a roof pitch of less than 4:12 or 4” of rise per foot.
 It is not recommended by the NRCA or roofing manufacturers to install asphalt shingles on roofs with a pitch less than 4:12.
+With advanced applications, asphalt composite shingles like GAF Timberline HD can be installed down to 2:12 pitch.
 Torchdown is most commonly seen on commercial roofs, but is also very popular and appropriate for low slope residential applications.

-Due to its application it should be installed by an experienced roofer.
+Due to technicality of torch down roof application it should be installed by an experienced roofer.
 Insurance is required to install torchdown which ensures the safety of both the home owner and contractor.
 Before you consider utilizing torchdown please contact a local Seattle roofing contractor and get a professional consultation to make sure its best for your roof system.
 We recommend following the National Roofing Contractor’s Association (NRCA) regulations for applying torchdown.

-We have been providing quality re-roofs in the North West for over a decade.
+We have been providing quality materials for torch down roof repair and re-roofs in the North West for over a decade.
 If you are interested in a fee inspection or estimate please call us at 253-445-8950 or fill out our free estimate form.

-Contact us and we will get back to you quickly with an effective and affordable solution for your roofing needs.
+Contact us and we will get back to you quickly with an effective and affordable solution for your torch down roofing needs.

 Chase NW Roofing is factory trained and certified with GAF, IKO, Versico and Custom-Bilt Metals to install almost every roofing application.
 We specialize in composition shingles, torchdown, single ply, metal roofing, wood shakes, slate and concrete tile.